Over the Weekend: Mos Def and Talib Kweli at the Gothic Theatre

 Mos Def began his headlining set playing the drums and performing selections from The Ecstatic including "Priority," "Twilite Speedball" and "Auditorium."
 Matter of fact, I think he played almost every song from the album by the end of the night.
 Midway through his set, fans were chanting for Mos to perform "Ms Fat Booty," his hit from his debut album, Black on Both Sides.
 Mos was annoyed.

 "I hate that shit," he told the crowd.
 "We're in charge of the music tonight!"

-on, Mos would become annoyed with a couple of people in the crowd again.
+Later on, Mos would become annoyed with a couple of people in the crowd again.
 There was a group in the front passing a blunt around and blowing smoke towards the stage.

 "Don't blow that smoke up here man," Mos said giving a stern look to the fans.
 "I need my lungs tonight."

 Personal Bias: I went on tour with Mos Def and Talib Kweli in 2000 hung out with Jay Electronica when he lived in Denver 10 years ago.